 Turkey Covid-19 Entry Requirements:

-- Perform a PCR test no longer than 72 hours before arrival
+- Perform a PCR test no longer than 72 hours before arrival, or show proof of vaccination or recovery

 - Do not travel if you are experiencing symptoms of COVID-19